-- (b) If the violation is not corrected by the assigned date, the county-Engineering Services

-Department may file charges a notice of violation with the code enforcement board or prosecute the violation in court. - (c) In addition to any fines that may be imposed, any person responsible for illicit or illegal discharges, or noncompliance with BMPs at industrial and/or construction sites, and who fails to correct any prohibited condition or discontinue any prohibited activity at the order county of the code enforcement board shall be liable to the county for the expenses incurred in abating pollution, including expenses incurred in testing, measuring, sampling, collecting, removing, treating and disposing of the polluting materials and preventing further noncompliance and/or illicit discharges. - (d) Persons responsible for violation of this article shall be liable for all costs incurred by the county in sampling, analyzing and/or monitoring the discharge, together with all state and/or federal fines imposed as a result of the discharge and cost of removing, remedying or properly treating the discharge. - (e) Any person found in violation and/or who fails to comply with the requirements of any provision of the article shall, without limitation on the county's legal recourse, be subject to prosecution before the Nassau County Enforcement Board, pursuant to the Nassau County Code of Ordinances.
-Each day of violation shall constitute a separate violation.

-- (f) The county may elect to take any or all of the above remedies concurrently, and the pursuit of one (1) shall not preclude the pursuit of another. - (g) In lieu of enforcement proceedings, penalties and remedies authorized by this article, the county may impose upon a violator alternative compensatory actions, including, without limitation, storm drain stenciling, attendance at compliance workshops, creek cleanup - (h) The County may pursue an injunction to address any violation.
+- (b) If the violation is not corrected by the assigned date, the Engineering Services department may file a complaint with Code Enforcement. notice of violation with the code enforcement board. - (c) In addition to any fines that may be imposed, any person responsible for illicit or illegal discharges, or noncompliance with BMPs at industrial and/or construction sites, and who fails to correct any prohibited condition or discontinue any prohibited activity at the order of the code enforcement board shall be liable for the expenses incurred in abating pollution, including expenses incurred in testing, measuring, sampling, collecting, removing, treating and disposing of the polluting materials and preventing further noncompliance and/or illicit discharges. - (d) Persons responsible for violation of this article shall be liable for all costs incurred by the County in sampling, analyzing and/or monitoring the discharge, together with all state and/or federal fines imposed as a result of the discharge and cost of removing, remedying or properly treating the discharge. - (e) Any person found in violation and/or who fails to comply with the requirements of any provision of the article shall, without limitation on the County's legal recourse, be subject to prosecution before the Nassau County Enforcement Board, pursuant to the Nassau County Code of Ordinances.
+Each day of violation shall constitute a separate violation. - (f) The County may elect to take any or all of the above remedies concurrently, and the pursuit of one (1) shall not preclude the pursuit of another. - (g) In lieu of enforcement proceedings, penalties and remedies authorized by this article, the County may impose upon a violator alternative compensatory actions, including, without limitation, storm drain stenciling, attendance at compliance workshops, creek cleanup - (h) The County may pursue an injunction to address any violation.

-ARTICLE 11. - ROADWAYENGINEERING DESIGN STANDARDS
+ARTICLE 11. - ENGINEERING DESIGN STANDARDS

 - 11.1.1.
-All new roadways and private access easements, with the exception of those set forth in sections 11.2.3 and 11and11.2.4 and section 28.03 of the Land Development Code shall be paved in accordance with approved design and construction plans prepared to equal or exceed the design standards established in this section. - 11.1.2.
+All new roadways and private access easements, with the exception of those set forth in Sections 11.2.3 and11.2.4 and Section 28.03 of the Land Development Code shall be paved in accordance with approved design and construction plans prepared to equal or exceed the design standards established in this article section. - 11.1.2.
 The design and specifications for roadways shall comply, at a minimum, with the latest version of the Florida Department of Transportation (F.D.O.T.)
-"Roadway and Traffic Design Standards" (Standards), "FDOT Manual of Uniform Standards for Design, Construction and Maintenance for Streets and Highways" (Florida Green Book), "A Policy on Geometric Design of Highways and Streets" (AASHTO Green Book), and the "Manual of Uniform Traffic Control Devices" (MUTCD), unless specifically revised by this ordinance or the standard details.
-Material specifications and construction procedures shall comply towith the latest version of the F.D.O.T.
-"Standard Specifications for Road and Bridge Construction" (Specifications). - 11.1.3.
+"Roadway and Traffic Design Standards" (Standards), "FDOT Manual of Uniform Standards for Design, Construction and

+Maintenance for Streets and Highways" (Florida Green Book), "A Policy on Geometric Design of Highways and Streets" (AASHTO Green Book), and the "Manual of Uniform Traffic Control Devices" (MUTCD), unless specifically revised by this ordinance or the standard details.
+Material specifications and construction procedures shall comply with the latest version of the F.D.O.T.
+"Standard Specifications for Road and Bridge Construction" (Specifications).

+11.1.3.
 The standard details graphically depict the roadway and drainage design details for construction within unincorporated Nassau County and are consistent with the objectives and standards contained within this ordinance.
-The board of county commissioners, upon the recommendation of the director of public worksengineering services, shall be authorized to amend the standard details, by resolution, from time to time when necessary for the benefit of the citizens of Nassau County.
-Variations and waivers to the standard details shall be permitted consistent with the provisions of article 16 of this ordinance.
+The board of County commissioners, upon the recommendation of the director of Engineering Services, shall be authorized to amend the standard details, by resolution, from time to time when necessary for the benefit of the citizens of Nassau County.
+Variations and waivers to the standard details shall be permitted consistent with the provisions of Article 15 of this ordinance.
 The standard details shall not be incorporated into construction plans by reference.